 People with generalized anxiety disorder tend to worry about everyday matters.
 They can't shake the feeling that something bad will happen and they will not be prepared.
 They may worry to excess about missing an appointment, losing a job, or having an accident.
 Some people even worry about worrying too much.

 Physical symptoms are common too, and can include a racing heart, dry mouth, upset stomach, muscle tension, sweating, trembling, and irritability.
 These bodily expressions of anxiety can have a negative effect on physical health.
 For example, people with generalized anxiety disorder are at greater risk for heart attack and other cardiovascular problems.

 If you have generalized anxiety disorder, therapy — particularly cognitive behavioral therapy (CBT) — can help.
-CBT helps people recognize when they are misinterpreting events, exaggerating difficulties, and making unnecessarily pessimistic assumptions.
-This form of therapy helps generalized anxiety disorder sufferers learn new ways to respond to anxiety-provoking situations.
+CBT helps people recognize when they are misinterpreting events, exaggerating difficulties, or making unnecessarily pessimistic assumptions, and offers new ways to respond to anxiety-provoking situations.

-For some individuals, medications can be an important part of treatment.
-Commonly prescribed drugs include antidepressants such as selective serotonin reuptake inhibitors (like Prozac or Zoloft) or dual serotonin and norepinephrine reuptake inhibitors (like Effexor or Cymbalta).
-These drugs take longer to work than the traditional anti-anxiety drugs but also may provide greater symptom relief over time.
+For some people, medications can be an important part of treatment.
+Commonly prescribed drugs include antidepressants, such as selective serotonin reuptake inhibitors (like Prozac or Zoloft), or dual serotonin and norepinephrine reuptake inhibitors (like Effexor or Cymbalta).
+These drugs take longer to work than the traditional anti-anxiety drugs, but also may provide greater symptom relief over time.

 Symptoms of generalized anxiety disorder

 Only your doctor can determine whether you meet the criteria for generalized anxiety disorder.
-If you think you might have this condition, don’t hesitate to talk to your primary care doctor.
-There are a range of treatments that can ease the very real discomfort of this condition.
+If you think you might have this condition, don't hesitate to talk to your primary care doctor.
+There are many different treatments that can ease the very real discomfort of this condition.